 WABE seeks to be equitable and inclusive in how we cover the news and to hold ourselves accountable for how we represent the diversity of Metro Atlanta.
 To that end, we track the sources we use in news features, local programs and other content.

 - Understand who we are talking to when we seek out sources for the stories we tell.

 - Determine if the representation of people we speak to aligns with the demographic composition of the Atlanta metro area.

 What do we do with this data?
 In addition to sharing it with you, we dive into it as a team, using the findings to guide our reporting.
-For example, the low indexing of Asian voices (and during a period where we reported on the Atlanta spa shootings, a story with numerous Asian sources) shows that we need to make a greater effort to seek out Asian representation for our stories and segments.
-To achieve that, WABE is committed to engaging communities that are under-represented in our coverage That’s just one of the steps we’ll take as we continue to examine how the people of WABE reach, understand, and cover the people of Atlanta.
+WABE is committed to engaging communities that are under-represented in our coverage and this tool helps us examine how the people of WABE reach, understand and cover the people of Atlanta.